pkp/ui-library/src/docs/components/Modal/readme.md

 ## Usage

 This library uses the [vue-js-modal](https://github.com/euvl/vue-js-modal) component to control modals and dialogs.
+For a simple confiration modal, see the [Dialog](#/component/Dialog) component.

-Import the `Modal` component and use it like this.
+Use the `Modal` component by importing it and showing it like this.

 ```js
 import Modal from '@/components/Modal/Modal.vue';